 Gil Bellows (Billy Thomas)

-After leaving the show, Gil went on to a successful role on CBS’s The Agency – and while he may not exactly be a household name, he’s had a long, solid career as a working actor, snagging parts in over 70 films and TV shows, including meaty roles in the Amazon Original Patriot and the USA drama Eyewitness.
+After leaving the show, Bellows went on to a successful role on The Agency – and while he may not exactly be a household name, he’s had a long, solid career as a working actor, snagging parts in over 70 films and TV shows, including meaty roles in Patriot and Eyewitness.
 Chances are that if you’ve seen anything over the last 20 years, you may just have called him “that guy.”
-He’s married to “that girl” actress Rya Kihlstedt (Google it!) and the couple has two children, Ava and Giovanni.
-Gil is also a music enthusiast, and describes himself in his Twitter profile as a “storyteller” – oh, the stories we bet he could tell!
+He’s married to actress Rya Kihlstedt and the couple has two children, Ava and Giovanni.

 Lisa Nicole Carson (Renee Raddick)

 Before taking on the role of Ally’s criminal prosecutor BFF/roomie on Ally McBeal, the Brooklyn-born actress cut her teeth working on After School Specials.
-She played Eriq La Salle’s girlfriend on the NBC hit ER starting in 1996 and continued on the hospital drama after being cast in Ally McBeal, until she was unfortunately let go from both shows because of her erratic behavior.
+She played Eriq La Salle’s girlfriend on the hit show ER starting in 1996 and continued on the hospital drama after being cast in Ally McBeal until she was, unfortunately, let go from both shows because of her erratic behavior.

 Vonda Shepard (Vonda Shepard)

-While she may not have been the show’s biggest star, Vonda’s appearances as her musician self at the crew’s post-work bar always hit the right notes with viewers.
-Vonda’s music for Ally McBeal was pretty much the ’90s soundtrack of our lives – not only did she co-write the theme song “Searchin’ My Soul,” she served as the show’s music producer of over 500 songs with some of the biggest artists, including Gladys Knight, Sting, Chubby Checker, and Jon Bon Jovi.
-Vonda undoubtedly helped put Ally McBeal into the pop culture zeitgeist – and the show earned a Billboard award for selling the most TV soundtrack records in history.
+While she may not have been the show’s biggest star, Shepard’s appearances as her musician self at the crew’s post-work bar always hit the right notes with viewers.
+Shepard’s music for Ally McBeal was pretty much the ’90s soundtrack of our lives – not only did she co-write the theme song “Searchin’ My Soul,” she served as the show’s music producer of over 500 songs with some of the biggest artists, including Gladys Knight, Sting, Chubby Checker and Jon Bon Jovi.
+Shepard undoubtedly helped put Ally McBeal into the pop culture zeitgeist – and the show earned a Billboard award for selling the most TV soundtrack records in history.